Rod Stryker: Professional life

 Raised in Los Angeles, California, Stryker attended Beverly Hills High School and the University of Denver, in addition to studying abroad.
 Stryker began studying and practicing yoga at the age nineteen.
 He taught his first class in 1980 and led his first teacher training in 1987.
 Following nearly two decades of study with Yoga master, Kavi Yogiraj Mani Finger and his son, Yogiraj Alan Finger he achieved the title Yogiraj, or master of Yoga.
 In 1999, Stryker was initiated into the tantric tradition of Sri Vidya, by his current teacher, Pandit Rajmani Tigunait, spiritual head of the Himalayan Institute.
 Stryker currently serves on the board of Give Back Yoga Foundation and is a featured faculty member of Yoga International.

 Stryker founded ParaYoga, a Yoga Alliance Registered Yoga School, in the early 2000s.

-In August 2021, Stryker admitted to violating his own ethics agreement by engaging in an inappropriate sexual relationship with a student.
+The name of the school was changed to Tantra Yoga Alchemy in 2024.

 Personal life

 Stryker has been married twice.
 His first marriage (from 1998 to 2001) was to his private student, former supermodel Cheryl Tiegs.
 They had twin sons, Jaden and Theo, who were born via surrogacy in 2000.
+Stryker's marriage to Tiegs was mentioned in "The Negotiation", Season 3 Episode 18 of The Office.
 Stryker's second marriage (2006–present) is to Gina D'Orazio.
 The couple has two children.
 He is brother to ESPN mixed martial arts writer Josh Gross.
 He currently lives in Colorado.